A crested euphorbia? What is that? Have you seen ones like mine below? Have you wondered how you care for a crested euphorbia?

-These are the straight pieces I cut off below.
-I could let them heal and propagate them, but I did not.
+These are the straight pieces I removed.
+After the ends callous over, I could propagate them, but I did not.

-You can see the white sap coming from the cuts I’ve already made.
-They will eventually heal over and will disappear under crests as the plant continues to grow.
+You can see the white milky latex sap coming from the cuts.
+These will eventually callous over and as more crests grow, they will disapper.

 What happens if I don’t take them off?

-Do you like crested plants?
-Do you have any?
+Do you like crested plants and do you have any?
 I love the weirdness of them and collect them when I see them.
 Leave a comment below about your crested succulents.

 Have a great week, plant friends!